-I will not refuse a student's request to withdraw from the course, and I will allow withdrawals up to the day before the final (but the undergraduate division has the final authority, see below).
+I will not refuse a student's request to withdraw from the course.
+While I am willing to approve withdrawals up to the day before the final, the undergraduate division has the final authority, and, in most previous cases, it has refused all withdrawl requests submitted after the university deadline (see below).
 However, I urge students who are thinking of withdrawing in order to avoid a grade of C to think carefully about the costs of losing credit for the course and receiving a W versus the benefit of potentially getting a higher grade in the future.

 Be aware that, in order to withdraw from the course, you must meet the university deadline and requirements regarding withdrawals.
-In particular, note that the university withdrawal deadline is Friday, November 17, 2007.
-Therefore, if you wish to withdraw after November 17, you must submit a petition to the Wharton Undergraduate Division to obtain its approval.
 Please obtain the School's approval before you ask for mine (which I will give).